 To plan efficient routes, you have to solve the Traveling Salesman Problem (TSP) and the Vehicle Route Problem (VRP) – two complicated math problems that require the computation of multiple factors and parameters.
 You need to figure out the most efficient and optimal sequence of stops that will allow you to save time, minimize fuel expenses, and stay on schedule.
 Route4Me’s powerful routing engine evaluates billions of scenarios in order to show you the most efficient way to plan your routes.
-The Single Driver Multi-Point Route optimization is designed specifically for planning and optimizing a single most optimal multi stop route for one driver.
+The Single Driver Multi-Point Route optimization is designed specifically for planning and optimizing multi stop routes for one driver.
 To get the Single Driver Route Optimization, visit Route4Me’s Marketplace.

 To plan a route with the Single Driver Multi-Point Route optimization, first, go to Plan New Route from the navigation menu.